huynguyenbao/huynguyenbao.github.io/_posts/2022-10-10-Variational-methods-3D-Reconstruction.md

   - 3D Computer Vision
 ---

-There are numerous methods for reconstructing a real object into mesh such as voxel carving which processes independently the input images or structure from motion.
+There are numerous methods for reconstructing a real object into the mesh, such as voxel carving, which independently processes the input images or structure from motion.
 However, in this blog, we would like to introduce to you another solution for this ill-posed inverse computer vision problem.
-This method is a volumetric approach, where each voxel is assigned two probability values for being in or out of 3D object.
+This method is a volumetric approach, where each voxel is assigned two probability values for being in or out of the 3D object.
 Let's start.

 ![](/figure/3DReconstruction/multiple-view-3D-recon.png)